Our Vision. We Invite You to Join Us.

 Farmers and Schools Will Get Your Support

-I have sponsored a farmer from Kenya to the Worldwide Farmers Exchange for a year’s internship.
+I sponsored a farmer from Kenya to the Worldwide Farmers Exchange for a year’s internship.
 We raised funds to rebuild the school in a small town in Mexico’s vanilla-growing region that was devastated by a hurricane.
 We connected a grower in Costa Rica with a woman who started a school in northeastern Haiti – 650 farmers now grow cacao and vanilla in this community and their children are the first ever to become literate in this region.
 We sold vanilla for a community in Papua New Guinea that now has a truck and a generator for the village.

 I launched the International Tropical Farmers Network so that vanilla farmers could be in touch with one another via the Internet.
 And I helped to create a conference in Mexico in 2006 where all farmers were able to attend as it was free, a first ever for the indigenous growers.